BaadMaro/CTF/CyberTalents-Marathon-CTF/HeapHop/README.md

 ## Detailed solution

-The description : the first 3 bytes from heaps
+The description mention : the first 3 bytes from heaps, memory adresses

 We start by extract the HeapHop56348583746.tar.7z and after the chall.tar.
 We found chall.vmem, it's a VMEM file.